Bayesian Time-Resolved Spectroscopy of Multi-Pulsed GRBs: Variations of Emission Properties amongst Pulses: Discussion

-We find that the largest fraction of pulses in our sample follow a tracking pattern, which is at odds with earlier investigations, who instead find that the “hard-to-soft” evolution accounts for about two-thirds and the “flux-tracking” evolution only accounts for one-third observations \citep[e.g.,][]{Ford1995, Lu2012, Basak2013, Yu2019}.
+We find that the largest fraction of pulses in our sample follow a tracking pattern, which is at odds with earlier investigations that instead found that the “hard-to-soft” evolution accounts for about two-thirds and the “flux-tracking” evolution only accounts for one-third of the observations \citep[e.g.,][]{Ford1995, Lu2012, Basak2013, Yu2019}.

 \citet{Lu2012} argued that if there is a significant overlap between pulses, the classified pattern might be affected.
 For instance, an apparently flux-tracking pulse might be a consequence of two overlapping hard-to-soft pulses.
-In our sample many pulses are slightly overlapping, which means that the transition period between the pulses there are contributions from both pulses.
+In our sample, many pulses are slightly overlapping, which means that in the transition period between the pulses, there are contributions from both pulses.
 Therefore, this might affect our results.
-To investigate this point we particularly study the {“Gold” sample (see Col. 5 in Table \ref{table:Pulse})}.
-These nine bursts\footnote{GRB081009, GRB101014, GRB140416, GRB140508, GRB150118, GRB150330, GRB151231, GRB160802, and GRB171120.} have 22 pulses that are clearly separated by periods of no emission.
-Among these, the flux-tracking pattern accounts for 59\% (13/22) pulses, while the hart-to-soft pattern only for 36\% (8/22) pulses.
+To investigate this point, we particularly study the {“gold” sample (see column 5 in Table \ref{table:Pulse})}.
+These nine bursts\footnote{GRB 081009, GRB 101014, GRB 140416, GRB 140508, GRB 150118, GRB 150330, GRB 151231, GRB 160802, and GRB171120.} have 22 pulses that are clearly separated by periods of no emission.
+Among these, the flux-tracking pattern accounts for 59\% (13/22) of the pulses, while the hart-to-soft pattern only accounts for 36\% (8/22) of the pulses.
 These fractions are similar to the ones from the full sample (see \S \ref{sec:classification}).
 We conclude, therefore, that our sample is not greatly affected by the overlap between pulses.

 Another possible reason for the difference is the binning methods used.
-We use a combination of BBlocks and significance and only consider the most significant timebins.
-The advantage of our method is that the substantial variations in the light curve is captured and the spectral fits are reliable.
+We use a combination of BBlocks and significance and only consider the most significant time bins.
+The advantage of our method is that the substantial variations in the light curve are captured and the spectral fits are reliable.
 On the other hand, we might miss some of the rising phases of the pulses.
-Including a larger fraction of the pulse duration, by using less significant data ($S<20$), could change the apparent pattern of evolution.
+Including a larger fraction of the pulse duration by using less significant data ($S<20$), could change the apparent pattern of evolution.
 The spectral evolution of the added periods might indeed be different, but more seriously, the spectral fits are less reliable and could therefore give misleading results.